-Prior to infusion, if the VRC01 or Control IV bag has been stored at 2°C to 8°C, the bag should be equilibrated to room temperature (maximum of 32°C) for 30 minutes and may be additionally held for up to 24 hours prior to and during product administration.
-(NOTE: This 24 hour period may NOT exceed the DO NOT INFUSE after date and time on the IV bag label.)
+Prior to infusion, if the VRC01 or Control IV bag has been stored at 2°C to 8°C, the bag must be equilibrated to room temperature (maximum of 30°C) for 30 minutes or longer and may be held for up to 8 hours, including equilibration time and completion of product administration.
+(NOTE: This 8 hour period may NOT exceed the DO NOT INFUSE after date and time on the IV bag label.)

-The IV bag prepared by the pharmacy will include the participant's weight that was used for preparation of the IV bag (VRC01 or Control).
-The clinician responsible for administration will check the bag label and confirm that the participant identifier is correct and that the weight is the correct weight for preparation for that visit (see Section 6.3 for more information).
+The IV bag prepared by the pharmacy will include the weight that was used for preparation of the IV bag (VRC01 or Control).
+The clinician responsible for administration will check the bag label and confirm that the participant identifier is correct and that the weight on the bag label is within 10% of the participant's current actual weight (see Section 6.3 for more information).